 Long Lets by negotiation with owners direct - send email enquiry via the 'contacts' page

 Please note that air conditioning is available at an additional charge, if required.
+Please ask for details.

 Please contact the owners if you require a last minute break as we may be flexible on price if no price reductions are displayed on this web site!

 There are numerous Spanish 'tapas' bars and restaurants offering traditional Spanish and international cuisine which are located at the many nearby villages.
 The small coastal and inland towns of Turre, Mojacar, Bedar & Garrucha are all within a 5 to 15 minute drive of the villa and offer an abundance of Spanish bars and restaurants serving anything from traditional Spanish cuisine right through to mushy peas and chips!
 Value for money and Spanish hospitality can certainly be guaranteed and, although the service may be 'laid back', the Sangria is very good for building up one's appetite!
 The nearby villages of Mojacar, Garrucha and Vera offer beaches and many other facilities.

 There are numerous supermarkets (Spanish and English), banks, hospitals, doctors and dentists.
 On the leisure side, there are hotels, a marina, plus an array of international restaurants and varied night life plus all the things you would expect in traditional Spain.

 There are outdoor village/town markets held every day in the immediate area; one of the largest being held in Garrucha (fishing village) on Fridays and in the large town of Vera on Saturdays.